alvarosantamariagomez/sari/www/about.md

 There are three different ways to upload a time series on SARI:

 1) The user can upload GNSS series from <ins>**local files**</ins> using the `Input series` option.
 GNSS series are allowed in the *NEU/ENU* format (North/East, East/North, Up) or in the file formats produced by *PBO* (with extension *.pos*, version 1.1.0) and *NGL* (with extension *.tenv3*).
 For series that are not in *NEU/ENU*, *PBO* or *NGL* format, the user must use the *1D* option, then set the column separator (blanks, commas or semi-colons) and then set the column numbers containing the epochs, the variable and the error bars if available.
-For *NEU/ENU* and *1D* series, the user must set the `Time units` (days, weeks or years) and the `Series units` (metres or millimetres) of the input series, which are otherwise unknown to SARI.
-Unless changed by the user, the defaul `Time units` are years.
+For *NEU/ENU* and *1D* series, the user may need to set the `Time units` (days, weeks or years) and the `Series units` (metres or millimetres) of the input series, which may be otherwise unknown to SARI.
 For the *PBO* and *NGL* series, different time units are available in these formats, so changing the `Time units` is optional.
 The latter also applies in case of a *NEU/ENU* series where the epochs are provided in [ISO 8601 calendar date and time format](https://en.wikipedia.org/wiki/ISO_8601).
-Setting the `Time units` to days may be necessary in case the user wants to compute the difference between the primary and secondary series (see more details in the [<a href="#ancillary-information" target="_self">Ancillary information</a>](#iii.-ancillary-information) block).
+The user must pay attention to the time units that are set when the series are loaded, as these units will define the sampling of the series.
+Changing the time units later when the series are already plotted will chage the units of the time axis, but not its sampling, i.e. it will change one point per day into one ponint per ~0.1429 weeks or ~0.0027 years.
 The input file can contain comments anywhere identified by a *#* at the beginning of the line.
 These lines will be skipped.
 In case uncommented text is found, the behavior depends on the requested series format:
 Any non-numeric value in a *NEU/ENU* or *1D* series will make the full line to be skipped.
 For the *PBO* and *NGL* series, the headers are recognized and skipped, also the first two columns of the *NGL* files and the last column of the *PBO* files.
 However, any other non-numeric value in these files will stop the app.